Westpac vs Go Markets, Updated for 2026

 How Many Clients Do Westpac and Go Markets Have?

-Both Westpac and Go Markets are well established with their customer base.
-It is important to work with an online broker that is reputable and one of the easiest ways of establishing this is by knowing how many clients they already work with.
+Both Westpac and Go Markets are well known and trusted.
+It is important to work with a broker that is reputable and one of the most simple ways of understanding this is by knowing how many clients they already work with.

 Below you will find details of how many customers Westpac and Go Markets have